 What are the game objectives?

-The game objectives are listed in the rules page of the game, but we will recap them here, to make sure you know them and understand their implications.
+rules page of the game, but we will recap them here, to make sure you know them and understand their implications.

 Our top objective is to ensure that we satisfy the consumers' demand for beer.
 We do this by delivering beer from our inventory to the consumer.